 L-carnitine may even help boost brain serotonin and other neurotransmitters, making it a possible benefit for people suffering from depression or mood disorders [R].
 In fact, a systematic review of 11 studies found acetyl L-carnitine beneficial for depression with similar effectiveness to established treatments [R].

 Additionally, one study found that memory loss was slowed in people with dementia who received L-carnitine compared to placebo over a 6-month period [R].

 The heart requires a lot of energy known as ATP to pump.
 As a critical aspect of energy production, L-carnitine can help certain heart conditions.

-In 17 clinical studies of patients with heart failure, L-carnitine supplements helped improve cardiac output, cardiac function, and decreasing a marker of heart failure severity called BNP (brain-type natriuretic peptide) [R].
+In 17 clinical studies of patients with heart failure, L-carnitine supplements helped improve cardiac output, and cardiac function, and decreased a marker of heart failure severity called BNP (brain-type natriuretic peptide) [R].